 I'm having trouble resetting my password

-The following questions relate to issues you might encounter on the password-assistance page.Don’t recognize hints provided for email or phone number
+The following questions relate to issues you might encounter when following the steps to recover your account.Don’t recognize hints provided for email or phone number

 If you see a recovery option you don’t think you added: